Fab AI Readiness Tech Stack

 Neglecting Compliance Regulations

-Fines and penalties arise; maintain regular audits.
+Fines and penalties arise; maintain regular audits for industry standards.

 Ignoring Data Security Protocols

-Data breaches occur; enforce robust encryption standards.
+Data breaches occur; enforce robust encryption standards for sensitive information.

 Overlooking Algorithmic Bias

-Unfair outcomes result; implement diverse training datasets.
+Unfair outcomes result; implement diverse training datasets in algorithms.

 Experiencing Operational Failures

-Production halts happen; establish contingency plans.
+Production halts happen; establish contingency plans for business continuity.

 Assess how well your AI initiatives align with your business goals